 Assuming you’re not able to simply travel with some of your belongings as excess baggage, you can use the websites of shipping companies or price comparison tools to get a general idea of what your shipment might cost.

-Keep in mind, however, that online estimates don’t usually include extra costs such as insurance, handling fees or minimum shipment charges, so it’s best to get a full quote over the phone.
+Keep in mind, however, that online estimates don’t usually include extra costs such as insurance, handling fees, or minimum shipment charges.
+It’s best to get a full quote over the phone.

 How air freight works

 Some home movers elect to use a door-to-door service to take some of the stress out of moving.
-If you choose this method, your chosen shipping company will usually visit your home to survey your possessions and give you a final quote.
+If you choose this method, your chosen shipping company usually visits your home to survey your possessions.

 After this, you can arrange a date to have your items collected and you should be given online tracking information so you can keep an eye on their progress.

 You’ll usually be able to pack your belongings yourself.
 Most companies also offer professional packing services at an additional cost.